Read time: 9 minutes (2,390 words)

 Nine rounds of golf and three days of festival proved exhausting.
 I found an Airbnb in the small Belgian village of Sint-Gillis-Waas to catch up on sleep and work.
 From Boom to the Airbnb was an Uber-train-bus journey of Christopher Columbus proportions.
 The local language in these parts is Flemish, a Dutch-French curve ball more confusing than airport signage.
 The sleep was heaven-sent — next on my agenda was a train ride to Liège, Belgium near the Germany border.

 From Sint-Gillis-Waas to Liège was easy like mayonnaise on french fries.
 A new and improved Belgium savvy traveler, I stopped in Antwerp to look around Belgium’s second largest city.
 Their train station is one of my favorites in all of Europe to get lost in, and there are many.
-But I wanted to get to Liège.
-I was anxious.
+But I was anxious for Liège.

-Near Liège’s city center, my Airbnb hosts were sitting down for dinner when I arrived around 7 p.m.
+Near Liège’s city center, my new Airbnb hosts were sitting down for dinner when I arrived around 7 p.m.
 They spoke French and Arabic.
-My Arabic is worse than my Flemish, and my French is terrible, but it felt like my native language relative to the alternatives.
+My Arabic is worse than my Flemish, and my French is terrible, but it felt like my native language compared to the alternatives.

 “Bonjour, je m’appelle Elvis,” felt so damn good.